villadora/express-http-proxy/README.md

 #### parseReqBody

 The ```parseReqBody``` option allows you to control parsing the request body.
-Disabling body parsing is useful for large uploads where it would be inefficient to hold the data in memory.
+For example, disabling body parsing is useful for large uploads where it would be inefficient to hold the data in memory.

 This defaults to true in order to preserve legacy behavior.

-When false, no action will be taken on the body and accordingly ```req.bodyContent``` will no longer be set.
+When false, no action will be taken on the body and accordingly ```req.body``` will no longer be set.

 Note that setting this to false overrides ```reqAsBuffer``` and ```reqBodyEncoding``` below.